 The Onesie Beach Volleyball Tournament is a fun way to meet other players, compete in your coziest onesie and help a local charity.
 The event includes pool play games, followed by single elimination tournament play.
 Coffee, breakfast morsels and light lunch are also included.
-All players received a sponsored swag bag.
+All players receive a sponsored swag bag.
 Register early for more swag!

 Scroll down this page to find more information about your skill level and to register.